Geo Location Sample

 π§ ai12z Geo Location Sample β Find a Bus Near Meβ

 This guide shows how to build a chatbot experience that uses the browser's geolocation to return nearby information via a custom agent.
+The Endpoint is sorting the results.
+There is another example under Custom Carousle, a store finder where ai12z uses Python to sort locations.

 β Step 1: Review the Integration Guideβ